-- Check your wash- if its white it's all right if it's - Fishing from a boat within 100 metres of an angler fishing from the shore is prohibited unless the boat is securely moored. - Report any unusual fish captures or algal sightings immediately to the Inland Fisheries Service - Report illegal activities to; Bushwatch 1800 333 000
+- Check your wash- if its white it's all right if it's brown slow down. - Fishing from a boat within 100 metres of an angler fishing from the shore is prohibited unless the boat - is securely moored. - Do not park on or obstruct boat ramps.

+Report any unusual fish captures or algal sightings immediately to the Inland Fisheries Service

+Report illegal activities to Bushwatch 1800 333 000